Your surgeon or one of the surgical team members will complete a questionnaire to determine if additional testing is needed prior to your surgery.

-If you are told by your surgery scheduler to arrive at P20 (Surgical Center), you can be dropped off at the front door of the Surgical Center on the corner of 89th and Carnegie.
-You can then proceed to the second floor and check in at Desk P20 (Surgical Center).
-The most convenient parking is available at:
+If you are told by your surgery scheduler to arrive at J1-2, you may arrive through the Miller Family Pavilion entrance (J building).
+You will then proceed to the J1-2 desk for check in.
+Valet is available for purchase.
+The most convenient self parking is available at:

-If you are told by your surgery scheduler to arrive at J1-2, you can be dropped off at the Miller Family Pavilion on Euclid and 93rd Street.
-The most convenient parking is available at:
+If you are told by your surgery scheduler to arrive at G-31, you may arrive through the Miller Family Pavilion entrance (J building).
+You will then proceed to the G-31 desk for check in.
+Valet is available for purchase.
+The most convenient self parking is available at:

-If you are told by your surgery scheduler to arrive at Walker Center, you can be dropped off at the Walker Center front entrance on the corner of Euclid Avenue and Stokes Blvd.
+If you are told by your surgery scheduler to arrive at Walker Center, you may arrive through the Walker Center front entrance on the corner of Euclid Avenue and Stokes Blvd.
 Parking is available onsite.

 Remember, patients going home on the same day of surgery must have a responsible adult to drive them home.